Are you searching for the best chicken treats for your backyard flocks. Here you will get a list of “What can chickens eat and what not.”

 Peanuts

-No, peanuts contain trypsin, which is not good for some small animals like squirrels and small birds.
-But we didn’t find any confirmed reports on whether or not chickens can eat peanuts.
-So, don’t feed peanuts to your chicken.
+No, peanuts contain trypsin, which is bad for some small animals like squirrels and birds.
+But we didn’t find any confirmed reports on whether chickens can eat peanuts.
+So, don’t feed peanuts for your chicken.

 Blueberries